-You will leave the ferry as a footpassenger and walk to the busstop (either for the bus from the women’s camp at 12:10 or to take the bus from Rødby to Maribo and from Maribo to Kragenæs.
+If you know that your train will not stop in Rødby, you will have to take all your luggage out of the train with you once it has boarded the ferry.
+When the ferry arrives in Rødby, leave the ferry as a foot passenger and walk to the bus stop.
+You can then join the bus from the women’s camp at 12.10 pm or take a bus from Rødby to Maribo and from Maribo to Kragenæs.

 From Berlin and beyond

-First take the train Berlin – Copenhagen and then take the Saturday morning bus leaving from the Women’s House to Femø, or rather Kragenæs where the ferry sails to Femø.
+First take the Berlin – Copenhagen train and then take the Saturday morning bus leaving from the Women’s House to Femø, or rather Kragenæs where the ferry sails to Femø.
 If you need to spend a night in Copenhagen, try the Youth Hostels.

-There are two downtown and one half way between the air port and the city.
+There are two downtown and one halfway between the airport and the city.

-Another (pretty cheap) way is to go by bus from Berlin to Nykøbing with BerlinLinienBus.
-From Nykøbing take the train to Maribo, then the bus to Kragenæs (see above).
+Another (pretty cheap) way is to go by bus from Berlin to Nykøbing with BerlinLinienBus From Nykøbing take the Naskov train to Maribo, then the bus to Kragenæs (see above).

-From Germany by car:
+From Germany by car

 Take either the Puttgarden-Rødby ferry or the Rostock-Gedser ferry.